The Lesson Israel Failed to Learn

 “The tender and delicate woman among you, which would not adventure to set the sole of her foot upon the ground for delicateness and tenderness, her eye shall be evil toward the husband of her bosom, and toward her son, and toward her daughter, and toward her young one that cometh out from between her feet, and toward her children which she shall bear: for she shall eat them for want of all things secretly in the siege and straitness, wherewith thine enemy shall distress thee in thy gates” (Deuteronomy 28:56-57, emphasis added).
 “The hands of the pitiful women have sodden [boiled or roasted] their own children: they were their meat in the destruction of the daughter of My people” (Lamentations 4:10, emphasis added).

 So how could they have prevented themselves from developing such hard hearts and have tender compassionate hearts like Elohim’s?
-If they had learned the lessons Elohim was trying to teach them in the sanctuary service they would have been saved from those horrendous things.
+If they had learned the lessons Elohim was trying to teach them in the sanctuary service they would have been saved from those horrendous evils.

 What should have happened to them when they came to the door of tabernacle of the congregation to slay that little goat or young bullock?
 It should have broken their hearts with grief for what they were about to do!
-My wife asked me how I would feel if I were to have to slay my dog, Bella, which we have had for three years.
+My wife asked me how I would feel if I were to have to slay my dog, Bella, which we have had for five years?
 Think of people who have had to put down their pet after they have lived a lifetime with you in order to prevent them from suffering any longer.
-We had a border collie by the name of Mocha who died in our arms from a reaction to her immunizations after having her only three months.
+We had a Aussie by the name of Mocha who died in our arms from a reaction to her immunizations after having her only three months.
 It was hard!
 Very hard!

 That is what Elohim wanted to bring His people to experience when they were required to bring a little goat without blemish of a year old and slit its throat.
 We are memorizing Psalm 51 at the present time.
 A little background of this Psalm is that it was written by King David after he had had an affair with Bathsheba.
 Knowing the background to this Psalm helps us understand what David is saying at the end of the Psalm.
 “For Thou desirest not sacrifice; else I would give: Thou delightest not in burnt offering.
 The sacrifices of Elohim are a broken spirit: a broken and a contrite heart, O Elohim, Thou wilt not despise.
 Do good in Thy good pleasure unto Zion: build Thou the walls of Jerusalem.
-Then shalt Thou be pleased with sacrifices of righteousness, with burnt offering and whole burnt offering: then shall they offer bullocks upon Thine altar” (Psalm 51:16-19).
+Then shalt Thou be pleased with sacrifices of righteousness, with burnt offering and whole burnt offering: then shall they offer bullocks upon Thine altar” (Psalm 51:16-19, emphasis added).

 David’s heart was broken because his sin with Bathsheba did not just cost him a little goat, but it cost him the death of his son that Bathsheba had conceived because of David’s sin.
 As the sin of the priest required a greater sacrifice than that of a common man so the king’s sin would require an even greater sacrifice.
 The Prophet Nathan had told David that the son Bathsheba would bare “shall surely die” (2 Samuel 12:14).
 That child was stricken and “was very sick.”
 For the entire time the child suffered David “besought Elohim for the [life of the] child; and David fasted, and went in, and lay all night upon the earth.”
 Seven days later the child died.
 See 2 Samuel 12:15-23.
 But David’s heart was not yet fully broken.
 Nathan in pronouncing judgment upon David for his sin told him that Yahuwah would “raise evil against thee out of thine own house” (2 Samuel 12:11).